-The Windy Run hike offers nice river views and the payoff of a rock jumble and a small waterfall, on a segment of the Potomac Heritage Trail (PHT) close to Washington DC.
-The 3.5 mile, out and back hike follows a level, mostly shady segment of the PHT as it passes between the George Washington Parkway and the Potomac River.
+The Windy Run hike offers nice river views and the payoff of a rock jumble and a small waterfall, on a segment of the Potomac Heritage Trail close to Washington DC.
+This easy hike in Arlington Virginia is tucked between the George Washington Parkway and the Potomac River.

 Windy Run Hike from Theodore Roosevelt Island

-This portion of the PHT follows the banks of the Potomac River on a mostly shady dirt path with frequent views of the river and Georgetown on the opposite bank.
+This portion of the Potomac Heritage Trail follows a narrow strip of land along the banks of the Potomac River.
+The Windy Run hike is mostly shady, with frequent views of the river and Georgetown on the opposite bank.

-The narrow space between river and parkway wall makes for some interesting stretches of trail, but the path is well-marked and easy to follow.
+The narrow space between the river and the parkway wall makes for some interesting stretches of trail, but the path is well-marked and easy to follow.

-A short bridge passes over the end of Spout Run, and you can peak under the parkway to the stream beyond.
+A short bridge passes over the end of Spout Run, and you can peek under the parkway to the stream beyond.

 This section of the Potomac River is popular for boating, and we saw stand-up paddleboards, sculls, kayaks, and johnboats during our hike.
-Openings in the trees offer nice views of Georgetown University and its boathouse across the river, and we saw lots of birds and one bunny on the trail.
+Openings in the trees offer nice views of Georgetown University and its boathouse across the river.
+This is also a good hike for birding, and we saw one bunny on the trail.

 In just under two miles of hiking the trail reaches Windy Run.
 A large rock jumble creates a nice waterfall and cascade, which varies a lot depending on recent rain and snowmelt.
 The rocks invite careful exploration and are a good spot for a break before returning to the parking area.